Naomi Feinbrun-Dothan: Scientific career

 In 1926, she attended the Institute of Agriculture and Natural History in Tel Aviv, (which was directed by Otto Warburg) She then accepted the part-time post of guest researcher.
 During this time, she studied English mostly using G. E. Posts's book, 'Flora of Syria, Palestine and Sinai' (Beirut 1898).

 When the Hebrew University of Jerusalem was founded in April 1925, it was later decided that the Institute of Agriculture and Natural History would be part of the new university.
 Its name was changed to the 'Systematic Botany Branch', with Otto Warburg still the director.

 In 1929, she became an un-tenured assistant at the university, with Alexander Eig and Michael Zohary, they moved to Jerusalem.
+With Eig and Zohary she started to organise the distribution of plant specimens from Israel in exsiccata series.
+The first series issued in 1930 is entitled Flora exsiccata Palaestinae a sectione botanica Universitatis Hebraicae Hierosolymitanae edita.
 In 1931, they produced the first analytical flora book (written in Hebrew).
 It was later reprinted in English in 1965.

 The university had started as a research facility without formal teaching.
 The teaching of sciences started in the early 1930s.
 In the Department of Botany, genetics was chosen to be one of the six major subjects on the curriculum.
 Due to Feinbrun's cytology work with Hannan Oppenheitmer (who was engaged in physiological botany in Rehovot Campus of the university) she began teaching genetics.

 From 1930 to 1938, all her botanic publications were in Hebrew or German, and only after 1938 did she start publishing in English.

 In 1931, she went to the Kaiser Wilhelm Institute in Berlin in order to increase her knowledge of genetics and there she worked in the 'Department for Hereditary Research'.

 In 1931, Alexander Eig founded the Jerusalem Botanical Gardens on Mount Scopus, together with Michael Zohary and Feinbrun.

 In 1933, Feinbrun joined a delegation of seven Hebrew University scientists who were invited to Iraq by the Iraqi Ministry of Agriculture.
 Their main purpose was to conduct a survey of the forests of Kurdistan - preparing an inventory of trees and presenting a proposal for afforestation and for preserving the forests.
 Other research expeditions in which Feinbrun participated were to Transjordan, the Sinai Peninsula, Lebanon, Cyprus and, in 1944, to the eastern desert in Egypt.

 In 1935, she spent two and a half months in the laboratory of Professor Alexandre Guilliermond at the Sorbonne University in Paris.
 When she returned to Palestine she began teaching genetics and cytology.
 Until the 1950s she was the only one who taught a course in genetics at the Hebrew University.